 - a.
-Where required, back gas and stage cylinders are marked in accordance with the GUE General Training Standards, Policies, and Procedures document and configured in line with GUE protocols. - b.
+Where required, back gas and stage cylinders with proper cylinder marking (2.2, e) will also be utilized in accordance with the GUE General Training Standards, Policies, and Procedures document and configured in line with GUE protocols. - b.
 When drysuit inflation systems are applicable, they should be sized appropriately for the environment; small tanks are placed on the left side of the backplate with larger supplies affixed to the diver's left back gas tank. - c.
+Underwater lights:

-Underwater lights: - i.
-When required, backup lights should be powered by alkaline batteries (not rechargeable) and stowed on the D-rings at a diver's chest. - ii.
+- i.
+When required, backup lights should be powered by alkaline batteries (not rechargeable) and stowed on the D-rings at a diver's chest (except when diving sidemount). - ii.
 Backup lights should have a minimal amount of protrusions and a single attachment at the rear. - iii.
-The primary light should consist of a rechargeable battery pack and be fitted with a Goodman-style light handle. - iv.
+Backup lights should feature a twist-on/off switch for operation - iv.
+The primary light should consist of a rechargeable battery pack and be fitted with a Goodman-style light handle. - v.
 When burn time requirements create the need for an external battery pack, it should reside in a canister mounted on the diver's right hip. - d.
-Guideline devices, as required during cave diving activities:
+Guideline devices, as required during cave diving activities: - i.

-- i.
 A primary reel is required for all cave diving and provides a minimalist form factor with a handle designed to support a Goodman or "hands free" handle operation.
 The primary reel must contain at least 150 ft/45 m of line. - ii.
 A safety spool is required for each diver while cave diving and must contain at least $150 \, \text{ft} / 45 \, \text{m}$ of line. - iii.
-A jump or gap spool is required during Cave 2 diving and must contain at least 75 ft/23 m of line.
+A jump or gap spool is required during Cave 2 diving and must contain at least 75 ft/23 m of line. - e.
+Where required, GUE-approved DPV must: - i.
+Be a tow-behind style with adjustable speed and clutch mechanism. - ii.
+Include an attached cord at the back with bolt snap to be clipped on the front crotch strap D-ring. - i.
+Include a leash attached to the front to be used for towing.